danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 `http-conduit` depends on, and downloads, compiles, and installs the whole lot.

-Now also add the following dependencies, for you will need them later as well
+Now also add the following dependencies, for you will need them later as well:

 ~~~~
   - bytestring
+  - utf8-string
   - tagsoup
 ~~~~

+# Instalation

 Expect the build to take a few minutes and print a lot of output.

-# Reading docs: packages and modules

-While we're figuring out how to use the `http-conduit` package, lets build it in the meantime:
+Let's build the packages we specified in our `package.yaml` file:

 ~~~~
 stack install
 ~~~~

+This will install all specified packages and all of their dependencies as well.

+# Reading docs: packages and modules

-Now let's try to figure out how we should use it.
+While we're waiting, let's try to figure out how we should use [`http-conduit`](https://hackage.haskell.org/package/http-conduit).

-Remember the link to API documentation at the end of the package's web page?
+Remember the link to API documentation in the `Modules` section of the package's web page?
 Click through to the API docs.

 (For now, ignore the reference to `stackage`)

 An API page begins with a title that looks something like this: